 Abivax Spots an Extra Benefit of its Potential HIV Cure

-Further interrogation of Phase IIa data confirms that Abivax’s potential HIV cure not only reduces viral reservoir but it also has anti-inflammatory effects.
+Phase IIa data confirms that Abivax’s potential HIV cure not only reduces viral reservoir but it also has anti-inflammatory effects.

 Abivax targets the immune system to fight viral infections, including human immunodeficiency virus (HIV), as well as autoimmune diseases.
-The company has now confirmed the results from its first cohort of patients during its recent Phase IIa trial.
+The company has now confirmed the preliminary results from its first cohort of patients in a recent Phase IIa trial.
 Abivax’s HIV drug, ABX464, significantly reduced patients’ HIV reservoirs over a 28-day period.
 In addition, the drug had anti-inflammatory effects on rectal tissue, which supports its use for the treatment of inflammatory diseases like ulcerative colitis.
 This news has caused Abivax’s stock price to rocket by more than 30% this morning as confidence grows in the company’s technology.

 Image – Maksim Kryuchkov / shutterstock.com